 EXTRA AGENCIES - Never pay someone that you found in an online website ad for them to get you work.
 Extra work is a ' poor man's job' but necessary for T.V. & Films in order to make their backgrounds real.
 A union extra can make a fair amount but that's another story.
 Extra work is fun and you do learn what it's like to be on a set but it will not make you an actor.
 The only agency I would say is worth signing with is Central Casting.
 It may not be in your state so you might want to look on Actors Access or Frontier Casting.
 Backstage West isn't what it used to be so proceed with caution as many of the notices haven't had due diligence done by the network.
 You shouldn't pay per 'audition'.
 You should check with who you are signing with and only pay a maximum of $45 a year.
 There's so many scams out there and you must be extremely careful, especially when dealing with children or if you're going to these places alone.
 It's a dangerous business.
 Be smart.
 Ask questions.
 Go with your gut!
 If it doesn't feel right... don't go!

 EXPENSIVE ACTING WORKSHOPS - When looking for a good, on camera acting workshop, do your homework.
 Make sure that the acting coach has extensive experience in T.V. & FILM ACTING.
 There's many 'coaches' who are only students or struggling actors themselves trying to make an extra buck.
 These are not the people that can give you professional, quality acting classes.
 So do research.
 The classes shouldn't cost more than $250.00 a month for 4 classes and should have no more than 16 people in a class.
-Now that we have the Covid virus, it should be no more than 10, including your teacher.
-Be safe.
 More than 16 people in a class in normal circumstances means that many times you will not get up to do work and will instead only watch other students.
 Don't waste your time.

 GETTING AN AGENT OR MANAGER - You never pay to get an agent or manager.
 If someone wants money upfront, walk away.
 An agent will receive 10% from the production company you worked for and 20% for print.
 A manager should take no more than 15% from your check.
 Make sure you are ready to get an agent/manager and that your talent is ready to be seen.
 Jumping too fast without knowing what you're doing can ruin a career before it starts.
 You can get a list of S.A.G. agents (always make sure they are bonded and licensed by the Screen Actors Guild (S.A.G).
 You can get a list from S.A.G./AFTRA website for your area.
 Managers are harder to find but make sure that you do due diligence and look up their profiles A good place to start is "National Conference of Personal Managers" (NCOPM).
 The best managers are those who get the "breakdowns" which are the list of professional castings that come from casting directors to agents every day.
 That way they can also submit you for roles.

 LEARN YOUR CRAFT AND BE READY FOR THAT AUDITION.